 Two girlfriends’ weekend getaway turns into a journey of self-(re)discovery and a police chase across the American Southwest when one kills a man defending the other.
 Starring Susan Sarandon, Geena Davis, and a very young Brad Pitt making his breakthrough, the movie won an Oscar for Best Writing/Screenplay Written Directly for the Screen.

 To this day, I remember the cinema’s reaction when Brad Pitt first appeared on screen… men are not the only ones who can wolf-whistle, let me tell you.
 But in all seriousness, the landscapes are stunning.
-Watching the movie made me want to do a road trip across the US, which is still on my travel bucket list.
+Watching the movie made me want to do a road trip across the United States of America, which is still on my travel bucket list.

 41. The Road Within (2014/7.1)